gmarcos74/thanx/README.md

 * How to run the test suite

-1. Follow how to bgin
+1. Follow how to begin
-2. Make test
+2. Make testit